A Drummer's Testament

 Although originally pegged to the dollar, by 1971 the cedi was trading on the black market at 1.50 to the dollar.
 Major problems developed and continued during and after the regime of I.K.
 Acheampong that began in 1972.
 In 1974 a dollar bought 1.80 cedis; in 1976, 2.80 cedis; in 1977, when much of the research took place, a dollar bought 4.00 to 4.50 cedis; in 1978, 7-10 cedis; in 1979, while the research continued, the figure was 12-14 cedis.
 By 1981, a dollar bought 38-40 cedis; in 1982, 75 cedis; in 1983, 130 cedis; by 1988, the number had risen to 200 to 300.
 The devaluation accelerated: in 1996, a dollar bought 1600 cedis; in 2000, a dollar bought more than 5000 cedis; in early 2001, a dollar was about 7500 cedis; by the middle of the decade, the dollar was nearly 10,000 cedis.

 In 2007, a new version of cedi was introduced that was valued at a rate of 10,000 of the previous cedi demonination.
-Gradually, this new cedi rose to roughly 1.50 to the dollar, and then to two to the dollar, to three, to four, and up.
+Gradually, this new cedi rose to roughly 1.50 to the dollar, and then to two to the dollar, to three, to four, to five, to ten, and up.
 Some people still think about cedis in former terms, which would be around 15,000 to 20,000 of the cedis discussed in chapters posted in the early 2010s.
 To someone with knowledge of the turn-of-the-century cedi, the prices Alhaji Ibrahim gives will seem absurdly low, with things thirty years ago appearing to cost thousands of times less than current prices.

 For rough figures during the main period of the research. the following currency exchange values can be applied to 1977 and 1978.
 1977: US $1=1.55 Ghanaian cedis official rate, 4-5 cedis floating black market rate.
 1978: US $1=2.75 cedis, official rate, approximately 7-10 cedis floating black market rate.